puppetlabs/puppet-docs/source/pe/2.8/install_upgrading.markdown

 ### Edit `puppet.conf` on Each Agent Node

-On each agent node you upgrade to PE 2.7, make the following edits to `/etc/puppetlabs/puppet/puppet.conf`:
+On each agent node you upgrade, make the following edits to `/etc/puppetlabs/puppet/puppet.conf`:

     [agent]
         # support filebucket viewing when using compliance features: